Where All Wheat Came From

 A few years ago, I started hearing about the ancient species of wheat called einkorn.
 People who were gluten intolerant were writing me letters about it and saying it was allowing them to eat bread again without the problems regular wheat had caused them, and I wanted to know more.
 I learned a lot about einkorn when I started working with it to make sourdough bread.
 It was then that I fell completely in love with this bread and became obsessed, making a fresh loaf every few days.
-It took me a while to figure out how to make it work with my sourdough starter, but figure it out I did; and I’m gonna show you how to do it too.
+It took me a while to figure out how to make it work with my sourdough starter, but figure it out I did.
+I've been making it for almost two years now and you can actually make it by converting your sourdough starter to an einkorn sourdough starter, and I can show you how.
+But since that time I've had so many requests for an einkorn starter that I decided to make one you can buy and use without converting it.
 But before we get to that, I want to tell you why I love this bread so much.

 Most ancient species of wheat

 Einkorn wheat is the most ancient species of wheat.
 All wheat that we consume today is descended from einkorn wheat which has about 14 chromosomes as compared to other wheat which has 28-42.
 This is important since some studies show that ancient wheat, with its fewer chromosomes, has lower levels of gliadins.
 Gliadins are proteins that can cause sensitivities in those who struggle with gluten.
 Gluten is defined as a stretchy protein that is left behind after starch is washed away from a wheat flour dough.
 When you consume bread, the gluten proteins break down into smaller units called peptides, which are strings of amino acids.
 Certain proteins in most wheat products have been found to cause harm to those with sensitive guts.